ramanshahdatascience/tshirts/README.md

-# A t-shirt reorder: a case study in optimal inventory management
+# The Bayesian t-shirts: a taste of optimal inventory

 This repo contains the homemade inventory system I use to manage the flow of promotional t-shirts I send out as gifts as part of my marketing.